RMerl/asuswrt-merlin/README-merlin.txt

-* SSHD *
+** SSHD **
 SSH support (through Dropbear) was re-enabled.
 Password-based login will use the same username and password as telnet/web access.
-You can also optionally insert a RSA public key there for keypair-based authentication.
+You can also optionally insert a RSA or ECDSA public key there for keypair-based authentication.
 There is also an option to make ssh access available over WAN.

-* Crond *
+** Crond **
 Crond will automatically start at boot time.
 You can put your cron tasks in /var/spool/cron/crontabs/ .
-The file must be named "admin" as this is the name of the system user.
-Note that this location resides in RAM, so you would have to put your cron script somewhere such as in the jffs partition, and at boot time copy it to /var/spool/cron/crontabs/ using an init-start user script.
+The file must be named "admin" as this is the name of the system user.Note that this location resides in RAM, so you would have to put your cron script somewhere such as in the jffs partition, and at boot time copy it to /var/spool/cron/crontabs/ using an init-start user script.

 A simple way to manage your cron jobs is through the included "cru" command.
 Just run "cru" to see the usage information.
 You can then put your "cru" commands inside a user script to re-generate your cron jobs at boot time.

-* Enhanced Traffic monitoring *
+** Enhanced Traffic monitoring **
 Under Tools -> Other Settings are options that will allow you to save your traffic history to disk, preserving it between router reboots (by default it is currently kept in RAM, so it will disappear when you reboot).

 You can save it to a custom location (for example, "/jffs/" if you have jffs enabled), or /mnt/sda1/ if you have a USB disk plugged in.
 Save frequency is also configurable - it is recommended to keep that frequency lower (for example, once a day) if you are saving to jffs, to reduce wearing out your flash memory.
 Make sure not to forget the trailing slash ad the end of the path.

 Note that the first time you use that option, you must tell the router to create the data file.
 Make sure you set "Create or reset data files" to "Yes".

 Also, Asuswrt-Merlin can track the traffic generated by each individual IP on your network.
 This option is called IPTraffic.
 To enable this, you must first set a custom location to store your traffic database (see above).
 Once again, you must also tell it to create the new data file, by enabling "Create or reset IPTraffic data files".
 Once done, enable the IPTraffic Monitoring option.
 This will add three new entries to the Traffic Monitor page selector (on the Traffic Monitoring page).

 You can optionally specify which IP to monitor, or exclude some IPs from monitoring.
 Each IP must be separated by a comma.

-It's strongly recommended that you assign a static
-IP to devices you wish to monitor to ensure they don't get a different IP over time, which would make the collected data somewhat unreliable.
+It's strongly recommended that you assign a static IP to devices you wish to monitor to ensure they don't get a different IP over time, which would make the collected data somewhat unreliable.
 The monitoring is done per IP, NOT per MAC.

-* Adjust TCP/IP connection tracking settings *
+** Adjustable TCP/IP connection tracking settings **
 Under Tools -> Other Settings there are various parameters that lets you tweak the timeout values related to connection tracking for TCP and UDP connections.
 You should be careful with those settings.
 Most commonly, people will tweak the UDP timeout values to make them more VoIP-friendly, by using smaller timeouts.
 Timeout values are in seconds.

-* Mounting remote CIFS shares on the router *
+** Mounting remote CIFS shares on the router **
 You can mount remote SMB shares on your router.
 The syntax will be something like this: